 Yes.
-If your auto insurance company refuses to pay for – or cuts-off – No-Fault benefits related to your back injury, then you can sue for unpaid, overdue medical bills and lost wages.
+If your auto insurance company refuses to pay for – or cuts-off – No-Fault benefits related to your injury, then you can sue for unpaid, overdue medical bills and lost wages.

 You can also for pain and suffering compensation as a result of your crash-related backache, but you will first have to show that the other driver was at-fault for causing the crash and that your backache constitutes a “serious impairment of body function” under our auto law.

-Types of back injuries after car accident
+Types of injuries after a crash

 - Lumbar sprains and strains

-- Back fractures (lumbar and thoracic vertebral fractures)
+- Fractures (lumbar and thoracic vertebral fractures)

 - Spinal cord injuries to the back

 - Herniated discs (lumbar or thoracic)